workinprogress-ai/devenv/docs/Contributing.md

 1. Code something, adding both "production" code and tests.
 Code as small a chunk as possible and write the tests along with it at the same time.
 2. Commit the code.
 At the time you commit, the tests will run and coverage will be checked.
 Fix any code coverage issues.
 The commit hooks will not allow any commits where tests are not covering the code.
 3. Repeat until you come to a place where a task is complete.
 4. When the task is complete, create a Pull Request.
-You can do this by running the script `raise-pr.sh` in the repo.
+You can do this by running the script `raise-merge-pr.sh` in the repo.
 This script will create a PR from the current branch to `master`.
 The PR will be a draft PR.
 Modify the title and add any relevant description.
 5. Review the PR yourself doing a [self review](#self-reviews).
 Make any necessary changes.
 Add clarifying comments if necessary.
 6. Request a review from a team member.
 If possible, do this synchronously.
 See the section on [Merge reviews](#merge-reviews-i.e.-task-oriented-reviews) for more information.
 If the PR is trivial, then you can opt to leave out this step, but remember you are responsible for what you merge!
 7. Continue with the next task.
 If the story or issue is complex, you might also request a [progressive review](#final-reviews-and-progressive-reviews) whenever you feel it is necessary.